LH-90/backend_project_NCNews/README.md

 ---

-This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)
+This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by Northcoders.